NextronSystems/thor-manual/usage/what-is-thor.rst

 patterns (e.g. the detection of specific malware files or certain log entries on the basis of a forensic analysis).

-It is a portable and agentless "APT Scanner".
+It is a portable and agent-less "APT Scanner".

 .. figure:: ../images/image3.png
-   :target: ../_images/image3.png
    :alt: THOR Coverage and Comparison to Antivirus and Intrusion Detection

    THOR Coverage and Comparison to Antivirus and Intrusion Detection